 Backlinks are one of Google’s most important ranking factors, and it’s not hard to understand why: if lots of other websites are linking to a page on your site, it’s a pretty good indicator that page is a useful, high-quality resource that many people are relying on.

 However, not all backlinks are created equally — earning just a few high-quality backlinks from pages that Google considers authoritative and relevant to yours will be a lot more valuable than earning dozens of backlinks from spammy, irrelevant, or low-quality sites.

 Just as backlinks help search engines understand your content and determine which pages on your site are most useful and authoritative, internal links give search engines context about which pages on your site to pay the most attention to.
 If multiple pages on your site all link back to the same page, search engine crawlers will take that as a clue indicating that page is an important one.

 Plus, thoughtfully-placed internal links can improve user experience and help encourage users to spend more time on your site — in the end, making it easier for users to navigate your site will make it easier for search engines to find their way around, too.

 Implementing SEO Best Practices

-Understanding what needs to be done to optimize your website is one thing; taking the time, energy, and effort to implement these best practices is quite another.
+Knowing what needs to be done to optimize your website is one thing; taking the time, energy, and effort to implement an effective SEO strategy is quite another.

-That’s exactly where we come in.
+That’s exactly where our SEO services come in.
 Our team spends all day, every day pondering the ins and outs of SEO best practices, and we’re passionate about putting in the work to get tangible results for our clients.
-If you’d rather focus on the day-to-day demands of your business, but understand how a weak online presence can negatively impact your bottom line, contact us — we’ll take care of the rest.
+If you understand how ignoring SEO can negatively impact your bottom line, but would rather focus your energy on the day-to-day demands of your business, reach out to us — we’ll take care of the rest.